Minneapolis City SC: Supporters

 Minneapolis City is a well-supported club at its level, and the Citizens supporter's group is a large reason why.

-Known, especially in the North Conference, for being loud, for their tifo, and for humorous in-game heckling, The Citizens are a staple at Crows games.
+Known for being loud, for their tifo, and for humorous in-game heckling, The Citizens are a staple at Crows games.

 Affiliates

 Stegman's Soccer Club is an amateur soccer club based in Minneapolis.
 The club fields five competitive amateur men's teams across the two major summer leagues in Minneapolis-St Paul: Stegman's 1977, Stegman's Old Boys, and Stegman's Athletic in the Minnesota Amateur Soccer League (MASL), Stegman's United and Stegman's Blues in the Minnesota Recreational Soccer League (MRSL), and various small-sided teams in various other leagues throughout the year.

 In 2021, Minneapolis City created the Minneapolis City Futures Program, a supplementary training program for local players under the age of 20, to bridge the gap between youth and adult soccer in the area.
+In 2024, the Futures Program expanded to include both a U-21 and a U-19 team.
+The U-19 team were the 2024 UPSL Division 1 champions.